 One of our work's benefits is that we speak to many sustainability and non-financial & reporting professionals.
 It's always a pleasure to exchange thoughts and be inspired by passionate professionals about such an important cause.
 All these conversations give us a clear insight into common challenges.
-One of these challenges is the rise of sustainability-data collection and reporting.
+One of these challenges is the rise of sustainability data collection, reporting and the sustainability data gap.

 Data collection was not an activity that was top of mind when many of us decided to work in sustainability or non-financial reporting.
 Data collection is a means to an end and not much more than that.
 But, if you want to plan your initiatives and manage your progress, you need data.
 If you’re going to report to stakeholders, you need data.
 If you wish management to care about sustainability, you need more data.
 So that’s why there is a gap; we call this gap the sustainability data gap.
 But why is this gap growing?